 Whereas dimmable LEDs can respond to varying current levels.
 So, check the type of LED light bulb you have installed.

 One last check, was your dimmer originally connected to incandescent light bulbs?
 If yes, your dimmer probably isn’t compatible with LED light bulbs.
 Especially, if your home pre-dates 2010.

-Important Note: there are the two following types of dimmers:
+Important Note: There are two following types of dimmers: